Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Introduction

+{The use of graph-based representations is gaining attention in soundscape analysis and emotion recognition tasks.
+For instance,~\cite{gao2024adaptive} constructs graphs over short time frames within an audio segment based on the similarity between frames for speech emotion classification.
+In~\cite{nie2020c}, nodes correspond to videos and edges encode inter-video relations, and the resulting graph is used for emotion recognition.
+Similarly,~\cite{li2023graphcfc} models conversational flows by representing utterances as nodes and their interactions as edges, while~\cite{hou2023audio} builds graphs over detected audio events to support an explainable acoustic scene classification.
+In addition,~\cite{yin2023robust,yin2025leveraging} employed correlation graphs for feature selection in streaming settings.
+In a different context, modeling relationships among samples using graphs and higher-order structures has also gained traction in feature selection~\cite{sheikhpour2025semi,sheikhpour2025sparse}.
+Table~\ref{TableResultsLiterature2} summarizes related works, highlighting differences in the ranking method, the choice of the number of variables, the use and type of graph, and whether the graph topology is formally inferred.}

-In this work, we integrate techniques from graph learning and information criteria to develop a novel variable selection approach for SER.
-More specifically, we assume that every variable can be expressed as a linear combination of its neighbors, following a linear SEM~\cite{kaplan2008structural,shimizu2011directlingam}.
-In contrast to previous methods, the two outputs (arousal and valence) are considered jointly, alongside the inputs.
+{In contrast to prior approaches, which construct graphs from heuristic similarity measures rather than formally inferring the underlying topology of the data, our work aims to infer a graph over acoustic features through a graph learning framework.
+Rather than modeling the relationships between segments, videos, or events, we focused on uncovering structural dependencies among features to support principled feature selection in soundscape emotion recognition.
+In particular, this work integrates techniques from graph learning and information criteria to develop a novel variable selection approach for SER.} More specifically, we assume that every variable can be expressed as a linear combination of its neighbors, following a linear SEM~\cite{kaplan2008structural,shimizu2011directlingam}.
+In contrast to previous methods, the two outputs (arousal and valence) were considered jointly with the inputs.
 This modeling approach leads to a convex optimization problem for inferring the underlying graph topology, where we include a regularization term to promote sparsity.
 While most graph learning methods treat the sparsity regularization parameter $\lambda$ as a tunable hyperparameter, we propose a novel and systematic alternative for selecting its optimal value.
 We introduce a generalized version of the automatic elbow detector, which can be interpreted as a modern information criterion~\cite{UAEDmorgado2023universal}.
-In addition to estimating the optimal $\lambda$, this generalization yields an interval-based solution that provides an uncertainty estimate.
+In addition to estimating the optimal $\lambda$, this generalization yields an interval-based solution that provides an uncertainty estimate. {The differences with respect to previous work are highlighted in Table~\ref{TableResultsLiterature2}.}